-This post contains affiliate links which helps to support this blog if you were to purchase anything through these links at no additional cost to you.
+This post contains affiliate links that help to support this blog if you were to purchase anything through these links at no additional cost to you.

 DIY Upcycled Solar Wall Sconces

-Next, I took the top portion of the solar lights apart and using a few squirts of Gorilla Glue around the top rim of the solar light, and inserted the solar light inside of the jar, gluing the top of the solar light to the bottom of the glass jar.
+Next, I took the top portion of the solar lights apart.
+That is the only part you will need to make these DIY solar lights.
+Apply a layer of Gorilla Glue around the top rim of the solar light, and insert the solar light inside of the jar, gluing the top of the solar light to the bottom of the glass jar.

-While the glue was drying on the solar lights, I took the wall sconces and the lids of the jars outside to spray paint on newspaper.
+While the glue was drying on the solar lights, I took the wall sconces and the lids of the jars outside to spray paint in a vibrant blue color.

-The color of spray paint I chose from my “stash” and is Rust-oleum Seaside in Gloss.
-Because of the curves and angles on the iron sconces, it took several coats and passes over the sconces to full cover them.
+The color of spray paint I chose from my “stash” is Rust-oleum Seaside in Gloss.
+Because of the curves and angles on the iron sconces, it took several coats to fully cover them.

-Decorative solar lights makes for great fence decorations on an otherwise boring fence.
+Decorative solar lights make for great fence decorations on an otherwise boring fence.

-After allowing the glue to dry for several hours, I was able to hang them outside on the fence area.
-This proved to be a challenge over several days as my back yard does not always get a lot of sun on the fence because of all the trees.
+After allowing the glue to dry for several hours, I was able to hang them outside in the fenced area.
+This proved to be a challenge over several days as my backyard does not always get a lot of sun on the fence because of all the trees.
 So far I have moved these several times to take advantage of the sun during the day to recharge the solar lights.

 Even though I have to move these around some days to get enough sunlight to charge them, I love how these solar lights turned out and how they help to decorate a boring fence.